Google I/O: What to expect and how to watch

-Google I/O kicks off Tuesday, and even though it's a developers conference, it's likely we'll see some major product announcements, including more details on Android 12 and possibly Pixel hardware.
+Google I/O kicks off in a few hours, and even though it's a developers conference, it's likely we'll see some major product announcements, including more details on Android 12 and possibly Pixel hardware.
 The company skipped I/O last year due to the pandemic, so there's a lot to catch up on.

 How to watch Google I/O